What is the Comunidad de Latinx Scholars?

-The Latinx ARC and its theme creates a common bond for all residents— Latinx and non-Latinx alike—that will foster cross-cultural understanding.
+The Latinx Scholars ARC and its theme creates a common bond for all residents—Latinx and non-Latinx alike—that will foster cross-cultural understanding.

 Why should I choose to live in this community?

-- An opportunity for Latinx scholars to explore connections and build community
+- Have an opportunity for Latinx scholars to explore connections and build community

 - Be part of a network of culturally sensitive faculty members, administrators, and fellow students